The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 He mentioned that you can be sure that it’s one of the few restaurants where the fish is absolutely fresh.

 So much noise and so many people.
-I didn’t really feel comfortable as I prefer more quiet and intimate places.
+I didn’t really feel comfortable as I prefer quieter and intimate places.

 5. Restaurante Rosetta

 “Absolutely amazing dining experience.
-Definitely make sure you to get a reservation ahead of time.
-The dishes were so unique and creative and everything tasted fantastic.
+Definitely make sure you get a reservation ahead of time.
+The dishes were so unique and creative, and everything tasted fantastic.
 Service was great despite how slammed they were.
 Strong recommendation if you’re in CDMX.“

-After the great success, the owner decided to open different bakeries for lighter dishes and delicious bakery around the city.
+After the great success, the owner decided to open additional bakeries serving lighter dishes and a delicious bakery throughout the city.
 Check out the cafes section to learn more.

 6. Broka Bistrot